Moritz S. Fischer

 About Me

-In my research, I focuse on the phenomenology of dark matter with frequent self-interactions (small-angle scattering).
-N-body simulations are employed to study how self-interactions can alter the distribution of dark matter.
-In particular, I have developed a numerical scheme that allows – for the first time – to simulate mergers or do cosmological simulations with this type of self-interaction.
-For more details, see my publications or the darkium webpage.
+My research focuses on simulations and the phenomenology of dark matter with non-gravitational self-interactions as well as dark matter-baryon scattering.
+I employ N-body simulations to study how such interactions can alter the distribution of dark matter and baryons.
+In particular, I have developed a numerical scheme that allowed – for the first time – to simulate very anisotropic cross-sections motivated by merging galaxy clusters.
+Moreover, I wrote the first N-body simulation paper on dark matter-baryon interactions employing a novel scheme that I had developed.
+For more details, see my publications and the Darkium webpage.

 My Research Interests